WhatsApp, also called WhatsApp Messenger, is one of the world’s largest single instant messaging software apps.

-Either way, Skype serves many of the same purposes as WhatsApp, with a slightly different focus, making it a good investment alternative if you don’t want to invest in Facebook.
+Either way, Skype serves many of the same purposes as WhatsApp, with a slightly different focus, which could make it a suitable alternative if you don’t want to quasi-invest in WhatsApp Stock through Facebook.

 Can You Buy WhatsApp Stock: Final Thoughts

-All in all, WhatsApp stock may not be available, but Facebook stock is a low-risk alternative that shows no sign of slowing down.
+All in all, WhatsApp stock may not be available, but Facebook/Meta stock is a low-risk alternative that shows no sign of slowing down.

-Regardless of how you feel about Facebook or what you think about their stock price, it’s safe to say that Facebook’s stock is a solid investment for anyone looking for long-term growth rather than a quick profit.
+Regardless of how you feel about Facebook or what you think about their stock price, it’s safe to say that Facebook’s stock could be a solid investment for anyone looking for long-term growth rather than a quick profit.

-Do your research and consider whether you want to invest in WhatsApp through Facebook before putting your money down.
+Do your research and consider whether you want to invest in WhatsApp through Meta before putting your money down.